 But what do we know about the gains?
 Asides from a training method that provides lots of potentials, there are numerous benefits to adding a weighted vest to your run, a handful of which we've outlined below.

-As you’d guess, weight vests are heavy vests, which envelope the torso.
+As you'd guess, weight vests are heavy vests, which envelope the torso.
 Their aim?
-To provide exercise enthusiasts with a diverse range of resistance and improve your running, this is especially true of our vests because they allow the user to remove or add weighted plates as they see fit.
+To improve aerobic performance, physical performance provide exercise enthusiasts with a diverse range of resistance and improve your running, this is especially true of our vests because they allow the user to remove or add weighted plates as they see fit.

-As well as running, these versatile vests can be used in varying exercise activities, including overhead squats, rope climbing, jogging, pull-ups, sit-ups, burpees, push-ups, and more.
+As well as running, these versatile training tools can be used in varying exercise activities, including overhead squats, rope climbing, jogging, pull-ups, sit-ups, burpees, push-ups, and more.
 You can essentially create your own crosstraining days and look at them as part of your running gear.

 Studies suggest running with weight vests may improve bone density, especially in post-menopausal women.
 Weight-bearing exercises are key to the prevention of osteoporosis, and those who exercise regularly using a weight vest, often do so to put a stop to hip bone loss.
 Why?
 Because running with weight vests increases our muscle strength and heightens our strength gains.